No. 3 Purdue uses size to overpower Butler in 77-48 rout

 - Oops!Something went wrong.Please try again later.

-And when Butler tried to adjust in the second half, the Boilermakers had more answers.
+Butler (7-4) never recovered and when the Bulldogs tried to make second-half adjustments, that didn't work, either.

-Ivey and Sasha Stefanovic unleashed a 3-point barrage that helped the Boilermakers extend the margin to as much as 36 before putting it away.
-Ivey made all six of his 3-point attempts.
+Ivey and Sasha Stefanovic strung together a 3-point barrage that extended the lead to as much as 36.

+''Last week, I didn't think we were able to bring a physical presence on defense,'' Ivey said. ''I feel like today we brought it, and we're going to need that going into those Big Ten games.
+We just need to be tight defensively.
+I was confident today, taking rhythm shots.
+I'm just thankful for my teammates putting the ball in my hand.''

 BIG PICTURE